jkcharlie6679/jkcharlie6679/README.md

-- 👋 Hi, I’m @jkcharlie6679.
+- 👋 Hi, I’m Tsung-Yu Chan.
 - 👀 I’m interested in full-stack development, cloud service.
-- 📖 I'm studing the Open Air Interface.
+- 📖 I'm studying the Open Air Interface about the physical layer of 5G gNB.
 - 📟 Welcome to my [blog](https://tycharlie.com) and leave some comments

 <table align="center">